-On the heels of my 7th Cisco Live US experience, I am finally getting around to writing a list of tips for newcomers to the event.
+I have attended Cisco Live US every year since 2012.
 Cisco Live is what you make of it.
 If you properly prepare, it can be the most valuable training you will ever receive.
 The event can be quite a daunting experience the first time around, so I’ll offer some advice that may help make it less intimidating.

 Scheduling Cisco Live